"If we have more information -- better information -- we can make better choices and build a better Philadelphia."

 I received a Bachelor of Arts degree as a Public Policy major from Hamilton College where I graduated Phi Beta Kappa, Magna Cum Laude and received a Master's Degree in Governmental Administration from the Fels School of Government at the University of Pennsylvania.

 I am a lifelong Philadelphia resident, a product of the Philadelphia public schools (Northeast High School) and now a public-school parent.
 I am an active weekend athlete, and a passionate sports fan.
-I serve as a Board Member and Treasurer for the Smith Memorial Playground and Playhouse, a Board Member for the Friends of Schuylkill Banks, a Member of the Board of Advisors of the Philadelphia School of Circus Arts, and a Democratic Committee Person in the 8th Ward/28th Division.
+I serve as a Board Member of Circadium, a Board Member for the Friends of Schuylkill Banks, a Member of the Board of Advisors of the Philadelphia School of Circus Arts, and a Democratic Committee Person in the 8th Ward/28th Division.
 I am Commissioner of the Greater Philadelphia Men’s Adult Baseball League and active in numerous community organizations.
 I formerly served as the Vice President of the Center City Residents Association and, as an active writer, I was a member of the National Writers Union.

 I live in the Fitler Square neighborhood of Philadelphia with my wife, Laura Weinbaum, and three children.